-$BIO\ 168$ - Anatomy and Physiology I
+BIO 168 - Anatomy and Physiology I

-Class Hours 3 Lab Hours 3 Clinical Hours 0 Work Experience 0 Credit Hours 4

-This course provides a comprehensive study of the anatomy and physiology of the human body.
+Class Hours 3 Lab Hours 3 Clinical Hours 0 Work Experience 0 Credit Hours 4 Minimum State Prerequisites: None Minimum State Corequisites: None Local Prerequisites: DRE-097, or ENG 002, or ENG 110, or ENG 111 Local Corequisites: None This course provides a comprehensive study of the anatomy and physiology of the human body.
 Topics include body organization, homeostasis, cytology, histology, and the integumentary, skeletal, muscular, nervous, special senses, and endocrine systems.
 Upon completion, students should be able to demonstrate an in-depth understanding of principles of anatomy and physiology and their interrelationships.